Siddley/Enhanced.HTML.CFML/README.md

 3. The file `"/your-packages-folder/Enhanced HTML and CFML/EnhancedHTML.sublime-settings"` sets the file extensions `.htm` and `.html` to open with enhanced highlighting.
 You may wish to add others.

 ## Credits
- * Dreamweaver™ is a registered trademark of Adobe Systems Incorporated
+ * Dreamweaver™ and CFBuilder™ are registered trademarks of Adobe Systems Incorporated
  * The "Solarized" portion of this package is derived from the Ethan Schoonover's Solarized project at <http://ethanschoonover.com/solarized>

 ## License